Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Introduction

-Despite its appealing characteristics, reward models in conventional RLAIF suffer from limited generalizability, hindering the alignment performance of the policy model through reinforcement learning (RL)~\citep{bai_constitutional_2022, yang_rlcd_2024, lee_rlaif_2024}.
-This challenge arises from several factors, including distribution shift between the data used for reward model training and the data dynamically explored during RL~\citep{casper_open_2023,Li23InternallyRewarded}, disturbance from preference label noise stemming from the imperfections of off-the-shelf LLMs as judges~\citep{zhou_robust_2020, yang_rlcd_2024}, and the inherent difficulty of learning from hard samples through supervised learning (SL) \citep{bengio_curriculum_2009, gao_principled_2025}.
-However, most existing work in the literature addresses distribution shift~\citep{touvron_llama_2023, xiong_iterative_2024}, label noise~\citep{bai_constitutional_2022, cui_ultrafeedback_2023, yang_rlcd_2024, lee_rlaif_2024}, and sample difficulty~\citep{Zhang24REALResponse,gao_principled_2025, deng_less_2025, shi_efficient_2025} in isolation, each optimizing a single bottleneck without considering their combined impact.
-Recognizing the central role of data quality in RLAIF, we adopt a data-centric approach to improve reward model generalizability.
-Therefore, the critical research challenge lies in \emph{effectively leveraging training samples from a wide spectrum of learning difficulties}: \emph{easy pairs}, i.e. response pairs that are easy to distinguish and straightforward for preference labeling, typically exhibit minimal preference label noise and are inherently efficient to learn through SL \citep{yang_rlcd_2024}, yet being insufficient only for model to generalize to novel and challenging samples to be explored by the policy during the RL process; \emph{hard pairs}, i.e. the ones being difficult for annotator to distinguish, on the other hand, can substantially improve the diversity of the data distribution but are prone to significant label noise and are challenging for the model to learn through SL by nature \citep{bengio_curriculum_2009, yang_rlcd_2024, gao_principled_2025}.
+Recognizing the central role of data quality in RLAIF, we adopt a data-centric approach to enhance reward model generalizability.
+Consequently, the most critical research challenge lies in \emph{effectively leveraging training samples across a wide spectrum of learning difficulties}: (i) \emph{easy pairs}, i.e., response pairs that are easy to distinguish and straightforward for preference labeling, typically exhibit minimal label noise and are inherently efficient to learn through SL~\citep{yang_rlcd_2024}, yet are insufficient for a model to generalize to the novel and challenging samples encountered during policy exploration in the RL process; (ii) \emph{hard pairs}, i.e., response pairs that are difficult for an annotator to distinguish, on the other hand, can substantially enrich the diversity of the data distribution, but are prone to significant label noise and present challenges for learning through SL by nature~\citep{yang_rlcd_2024, gao_principled_2025}.